darktable-org/dtdocs/content/module-reference/utility-modules/shared/export.md

 ## format options

 file format
 : Choose the file format for the exported image.
 Additional options will appear (below) depending on the selected format.
-Note that for some formats there are caveats concerning metadata inclusion, see [below](#metadata-preferences).
+Note that for some export formats there are [caveats concerning metadata inclusion](#metadata-preferences).

 quality
 : The quality of the exported file.
 Higher values lead to larger file sizes.
 The default quality (95) is a good setting for very high quality exports (e.g. for archiving or printing purposes).
 If you need a good compromise between size and quality (e.g. for online image display or uploads) you should consider a value of “90” instead.